63rd Infantry Regiment "Cagliari": Formation

 On 1 August 1862, the 1st Infantry Regiment (Brigade "Re"), 2nd Infantry Regiment (Brigade "Re"), 3rd Infantry Regiment (Brigade "Piemonte"), 4th Infantry Regiment (Brigade "Piemonte"), 5th Infantry Regiment (Brigade "Aosta"), and 6th Infantry Regiment (Brigade "Aosta") ceded their 17th Company and 18th Company to help form the 63rd Infantry Regiment (Brigade "Cagliari") in San Maurizio Canavese.
 The twelve companies were grouped into three battalions.
 On the same date the 32nd Infantry Regiment (Brigade "Siena") and the 41st Infantry Regiment (Brigade "Modena") ceded both a depot company to help form the new regiment's depot in Turin, while the 1st Provisional Depot in Trapani in Sicily provided four companies to form the regiment's IV Battalion, which initially remained based in Trapani.

 The regiment was assigned, together with the 64th Infantry Regiment, to the Brigade "Cagliari" in Turin.
 The brigade's command and the 64th Infantry Regiment had also been formed on 1 August 1962, with the 9th Infantry Regiment (Brigade "Regina"), 10th Infantry Regiment (Brigade "Regina"), 15th Infantry Regiment (Brigade "Savona"), 16th Infantry Regiment (Brigade "Savona"), 23rd Infantry Regiment (Brigade "Como"), and 24th Infantry Regiment (Brigade "Como") ceding their 17th Company and 18th Company to help form the three battalions of the 64th Infantry Regiment, while the 33rd Infantry Regiment (Brigade "Livorno") and the 42nd Infantry Regiment (Brigade "Modena") provided both a depot company.
 The 64th Infantry Regiment's IV Battalion was also formed in Sicily with two companies provided by the 1st Provisional Depot in Trapani and two companies provided by the 2nd Provisional Depot in Palermo.
 Initially the regiment's IV Battalion remained based in Palermo.

 In 1866, the regiment participated in the Third Italian War of Independence and fought in the Battle of Custoza.
 On 25 October 1871, the brigade level was abolished, and the two regiments of the Brigade "Cagliari" were renamed 63rd Infantry Regiment "Cagliari", respectively 64th Infantry Regiment "Cagliari".
 On 2 January 1881, the brigade level was reintroduced, and the two regiments were renamed again as 63rd Infantry Regiment (Brigade "Cagliari") and 64th Infantry Regiment (Brigade "Cagliari").

 On 1 November 1884, the regiment ceded some of its companies to help form the 88th Infantry Regiment (Brigade "Friuli") in Milan.
 In 1887, the regiment's 3rd Company participated in the Italo-Ethiopian War of 1887–1889.
-In 1895-96, the regiment provided nine officers and 235 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In 1895–96, the regiment provided nine officers and 235 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.

 Italo-Turkish War

 In 1911, the regiment was deployed to Libya for the Italo-Turkish War.
 On 17 December 1911, the regiment fought in the First Battle of Zanzur.
-On 12 March 1912, the regiment fought in the Battle of Due Palme and earned a Silver Medal of Military Valour.
+On 12 March 1912, the regiment fought in the Battle of Due Palme and earned a Silver Medal of Military Valor.
 On 8 June of the same year, the regiment was fought in the Second Battle of Zanzur.
 From 16 June to 8 July, the regiment operated in the area of Misrata and on 9 July fought in the Battle of Misrata.